obhi-d/terra_fn2/README.md

-# FastNoise2
+# Terra

 This is a fork to the amazing FastNoise2 library

 [Original Readme](OriginalREADME.md)

-The fork is focused on the NoiseTool rather than the actual library.
+The fork is focused on the Terra, a heightmap generator, rather than the actual library.
-It compiles with C++20 (only tested on Windows).

 # Exclusive Features